beberlei/litecqrs-php/README.md

 for more information.

 ### JMS Serializer

+WARNING: This plugin does not work with JMS Serializer 0.10 and up, disable it with ``serializer: false`` in Symfony.

 A plugin that uses JMS Serializer to serialize events to JSON.
 This is necessary for advanced logging of your events.
 It uses a custom type handler to convert